gouldy59/ShanesAPP/README.md

 # ReadMe

 This app uses Google to demonstrate oAuth2 authorization code flow.
-Google has to have a predefined user so please use the below email when testing.
+Google has to have a predefined user when app is unpublished so please use the below emails when testing.

-Email: shane2.gould2@gmail.com
+Email: shane2.gould2@gmail.com,	shanetester.shanetester@gmail.com
 Password: PpRex6C+`Ue5@W3.

 All configuration is in the appsettings.json file.
 These values i would normally use keyvault or deployment variables.